T

 +

-Do I need a visa to visit Munich, Germany?
+Do I need a visa to visit Munich?

 +

-Whether you need a visa to visit Munich depends on your nationality and the purpose of your visit.
-Citizens of many countries, including the USA, Canada, Australia, and most EU/Schengen Area nations, can enter Germany for tourism or business for up to 90 days without a visa.
-Always check the latest requirements with the German embassy or consulate in your country.
+Whether you need a visa to visit Munich depends on your nationality.
+Citizens of many countries, including the USA, Canada, Australia, and most EU/Schengen Area countries, do not require a visa for short stays (up to 90 days within a 180-day period).
+Always check the latest official German immigration requirements for your specific country of origin.

 Is Munich safe at night?